IvanHornung/MATLAB-playground/README.md

 # MATLAB-playground
-Experiments and demonstration of the MATLAB software and language.
+Experiments and demonstrations of the MATLAB software and language.